fresh-eggs/fresh-eggs.github.io/xband_post.md

 		}
 		[...]
 ```
-For more information on how to interface with the MMIO registers provided by the Rockwell Modem, please consult the following resources:
+For more information on how to interface with the MMIO registers provided by the Rockwell Modem, please consult the following resources.
+The nocash SNES Hardware specifications contain more detailed infomation on calculating modem register offsets.
 - [Table 3.1 in the Rockwell Modem Datasheet](/assets/RC2324DPL.pdf)
 - [The Rockwell Modem Designer's Guide](/assets/rockwell_modem_designer_guide.pdf)
 - [nocash SNES hardware specifications](http://problemkaputt.de/fullsnes.htm#snescartxbandiorockwellmodemports)